daGrevis/mdx_linkify/README.md

 ### Linkify Callbacks

-If you need callbacks, you can specify them by passing `LinkifyExtension` to `Markdown`...
+If you need callbacks, you can specify them in `extension_configs` like shown below.

 ```python
 from mdx_linkify.mdx_linkify import LinkifyExtension